engboris/transcendental-syntax/README.md

 # Examples

-Some example files with the `.stellar` extension in `/examples` are ready to be executed.
+Some example files with the `.sg` extension in `/examples` are ready to be executed.
 In Eng's thesis, ways to work with other models of computation are described (Turing machines, pushdown automata, transducers, alternating automata etc).